jamespmernin/JavaScript-Events-Callbacks-Lesson/readme.md

 That completes step 1 of working with events - we're now listening for a click event on our button!

-For step two, we need to define the function that will be called whenever this event is emitted.
+For step two, we need to define the function that will be called whenever this event occurs.
 This is just a function, but it has a special name due to how it's being used: a **callback** function:

 ```js
 const handleClickEvent = function(){